allmonday/pydantic-resolve/README.md

 Pydantic-resolve is a schema based, hierarchical solution for data fetching and crafting.

+It's principle is very simple, it performs a breadth-first traversal over the data object and executes all the pre (resolve) and post methods according to the field definitions.

-It can compose schemas together with resolver (and dataloader), and then expose typescript types and methods to client.
+It can compose schemas together with resolver (and dataloader), then expose typescript types and methods to client.

 It can be a super simple alternative solution for GraphQL